NYCJacob/backbone-nutrition/README.md

 src/ contains the development code and /dist contains minified distribution code.

 ## Issues
-- no workflow such as gulp implemented.
-Nothing is compressed or minified etc.
+- Gulp: compressing and minifiying seems to break the app.
+I suspect there are namespace and load order issues.
-- BMI api not very robust; need to to metric-standard conversions resulting in rounding errors
+- BMI api not very robust; need to to metric-standard conversions
 - Backbone does not permit sharing collections with different views.
 This was worked around for the nutrition api because one view fetched from api and another from localstorage.
 This got more complicated with trying to display saved bmi data when would fetch both ways to localstorage.
 For purposes of this project the feature was abandoned although the bmi data with sortable timestamp was completed and remains in the bmi-localstorage branch.
-- need to implement build process
 - saved food items all display with details resulting in only a few items showing on most displays.
 I could not find a way to have the Underscore template just set the most recent item as opened and the others collapsed.